Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Mechanism

-Earlier activity shapes how later information can be used.
+Earlier decisions determine how later information can be used.

-The matter has moved forward along a particular path, shaped by earlier decisions.
+The matter proceeds along a path shaped by earlier decisions.

-But it is no longer a decision made in the same conditions.
+But it no longer occurs under the same conditions.

-It requires reassessment in the presence of prior commitment.
+It occurs in the presence of prior commitment, established work, and procedural position.

 Cost visibility